susanyang17/doc/dev-ref/Handling_Events.md

     event it listens.
 You can get event related data like row or column for further processing.

-All Keikai events you can listen are listed in
+All Keikai events you can listen are listed in `io.keikai.ui.event.Events`
-<javadoc directory="keikai">io.keikai.ui.event.Events</javadoc>